Taylor-CCB-Group/MDV/docs/extradocs/react.md

 ## State management

+`useConfig()` can be used to return `config` object that can be used to store mutable state.
+This is a `Proxy` that will trigger re-rendering of the component when it is mutated.
+This is the recommended way to store state that is specific to a particular chart instance.

+### Implementation details

 In order to make the mutable `config` object interoperable with React, we use [MobX](https://mobx.js.org/) to make it `observable`. `BaseReactChart` is responsible for this instrumentation.

 This means that in the React context, we can reference members of `config`, and the relevant parts of the component will be re-rendered when they change.
 These changes are incorporated into state-saving by MDV in the same way as other charts.